spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
+One of my favourite ways to visualise data coming into a svelte component

 After the script tag in the body of the page

-I can add this to see what the data looks like from URQL -->
+I can add this to see what the data looks like from URQL

+The $ on posts there is subscribing to any changes in the data from the URQL operation store

+That gives some output like this
+-->
 ---
 layout: cover